Coronavirus – wellbeing measures

-Anyone accessing our terminal buildings, including those using the Airport Post Office must wear their own face mask or face shield, either a surgical one or one made from cloth.
+Anyone accessing our terminal buildings, including those using the Post Office must wear their own face mask or face shield, either a surgical one or one made from cloth.
 This includes all customer facing staff.
-All passengers booked to travel on flights must all wear face masks except those who have a medical reason for not wearing one or children under 6 years.
+All passengers booked to travel on flights must all wear face masks except those who have a proven medical reason for not wearing one or children under 6 years.

 General advice for Jersey Airport travellers

 If you have a query or question relating to your air travel plans, contact the airline directly for assistance.

 The Executive Lounge is open to limited numbers due to physical distancing measures, on a first come basis.

 Physical distance signage is installed throughout the terminals; including protective screens and floor markings at check-in.
-Floor markings are also in place at central security, where limited numbers of passengers will be allowed access at any one time
+Floor markings are also in place at central security, where limited numbers of passengers will be allowed access at any one time.
+Therefore, please allow sufficient time prior to your flight departure to access security.

 Some access points throughout the terminals have been rerouted to maintain physical distancing, as have seating areas

 Hand sanitisers are available throughout the terminals and hand baggage trays in security and all ‘frequent contact’ services are cleaned regularly

 Flights will be called, often by row numbers over the PA system when the aircraft is ready for boarding.
 Until then, passengers must remain in the airside departures lounge and not move through the passenger pier to the departure gate